-(1) The court may hear a matter in simplified proceedings provided the court is satisfied that this is fair and if infringement of the right for which the action seeks protection is a minor one.
-The infringement of rights is deemed to be minor in particular when the disputed legal value has a money value and that money value does not exceed 200 euro.

-(2) The court may also hear the matter in simplified proceedings if the parties and third parties expressly consent to this.
-A participant of the proceedings may withdraw his or her consent for the matter to be heard in simplified proceedings only if the situation in the proceedings has changed in a significant manner.

-(3) Regardless of the infringement being a minor one, and regardless of the consent given by participants of the proceedings or of allocation of the matter to be heard in simplified proceedings, the court may, until it enters a judgment in the matter, order the matter to be heard pursuant to the procedure specified in Division 2 or 3 of this Chapter.
+- (1) The court may consider a matter under rules simplified according to what the court considers fair under the circumstances, provided impingement on the right for which the action seeks protection is a minor one.
+In the case of legal values that can be appraised in monetary terms, impingement is deemed to be a minor one primarily when the disputed legal value is not valued higher than 1000 euros.
+[RT I, 28.11.2017, 1 entry into force 01.01.2018] - (2) The court may also consider the matter by simplified procedure if the parties and third parties expressly consent to this.
+A participant in proceedings may withdraw his or her consent for the matter to be considered by simplified procedure only if the situation in the proceedings has changed in a significant manner. - (3) Regardless of the impingement on the rights being a minor one, and of the consent given by participants in proceedings or of the court having directed the matter to be considered by simplified procedure, the court may, until it enters judgment in the case, order that the matter be considered following the procedure provided in Subchapter 2 or 3 of this Chapter.

 § 134.
-Arrangements in simplified proceedings
+Arrangements under simplified procedure

-(1) In simplified proceedings, the court has regard solely to essential principles of administrative court procedure, and must guarantee that the fundamental rights and freedoms and essential procedural rights of participants of the proceedings are observed, and that the participants are heard if they so request.

-(2) If it facilitates determination of the matter in a manner which is speedier and involves lower costs, in simplified proceedings the court may, amongst other things:

-1) make a written record of procedural acts only to the extent deemed necessary by the court;

-2) forgo inviting the other participants of the proceedings to state their positions regarding the application to have the record corrected;

-3) establish time-limits otherwise than provided in the law, except for the time-limit for appealing a court decision;

-4) derogate from formal requirements for presenting and taking evidence and also use as evidence information which does not appear in a format that the law foresees in relation to proceedings, including explanations of participants of the proceedings not given under oath, as well as hear witness testimony or explanations of participants via the telephone by way of procedural conference;

-5) derogate from formal requirements that are provided in the law in respect of delivery of procedural documents and the documents submitted by participants of the proceedings, except in respect of delivery of the action to the respondent and to any third party;

-6) forgo conducting written preliminary proceedings or convening a court session;

-7) enter a judgment without the descriptive part and reasons pursuant to the conditions specified in section 169 of this Code.

-(3) In simplified proceedings, the court may not derogate from the provisions of Chapters 1-4, 10-13, 16 and 17 of this Code, unless the law provides otherwise.
+- (1) Under simplified procedure, the court has regard solely to essential principles of administrative court procedure, and must guarantee that the fundamental rights and freedoms and essential procedural rights of participants in proceedings are observed, and that the participants are heard if they so request. - (2) If this facilitates resolution of the matter in a manner which is expeditious and involves lower costs, in simplified proceedings the court may, amongst other things: - 1) take minutes of procedural acts only to the extent deemed necessary by the court; - 2) forgo inviting the other participants in proceedings to state their positions regarding the application to have the minutes corrected; - 3) establish time-limits otherwise than provided by law, except for the time-limit for appealing a court decision: - 4) derogate from formal requirements for presenting and taking evidence and also use as evidence information which does not appear in a format that the law requires in legal proceedings, including explanations of participants in proceedings not given under oath, as well as hear witness testimony or explanations of participants via the telephone by way of procedural conference; - 5) derogate from formal requirements that are provided by law in respect of service of procedural documents and the documents submitted by participants in proceedings, except in respect of service of the action to the respondent and to any third party; - 6) forgo written preliminary procedure or forgo holding a court session; - 7) give judgment without the descriptive part and reasons in accordance with the conditions specified in § 169 of this Code. - (3) In simplified procedure, the court may not derogate from the provisions of Chapters 1-4, 10-13, 16 and 17 of this Code. unless the law provides otherwise.